Kami Kabange: Early life

 Born in Likasi, Kabange started playing basketball at a young age, inspired by his brothers.
 When he was 17, he was noticed by Lubumbashi Sport, who offered him to play in the topflight Congolese league.

 Professional career

 After playing one season with Lubumbashi Sport, Kabange appeared two seasons for Besa Mazembe.

 Kabange started his professional career in Rwanda with APR, under head coach Cliff Owuor.
 In his first season, he helped the team win consecutive Rwandan National League titles.

 After four seasons with APR, he transferred to Espoir and helped the team win the 2012 national title.

 In 2013, Kabange signed with the City Oilers club of the NBL Uganda league.
 In 2021, Kabange was on the REG squad again.

 In 2019, he played for ASB Mazembe from Congo in the 2020 BAL Qualifying Tournaments.

 Kabange represented Rwanda's national basketball team on many occasions.
 At the 2013 AfroBasket he played most minutes for his team and was Rwanda's top rebounder and shot blocker.

+In September 2023, Kabange retired at age 39.

+National team career

+Kabange debuted for the Rwanda national team in 2009, and played with the team at AfroBasket during four tournaments, in 2009, 2011, 2013, 2017.